 Mission & Overview

-The International Stereotactic Radiosurgery Society (ISRS) was founded as an international, non-profit organization in 1991 and is dedicated advancing the field of stereotactic radiosurgery through research, education and multidisciplinary collaboration.
+The International Stereotactic Radiosurgery Society (ISRS) was founded as an international, non-profit organization in 1991 and is dedicated to advancing the field of stereotactic radiosurgery through research, education and multidisciplinary collaboration.
 It is the largest organization of its kind with over 800 members from more than 60 countries.

 The Society’s primary initiatives currently include: